PixelWolf8976/bad-2D-game-engine/README.md

  - Text to right of veiwScreen (currently blank)
  - Start screen
  - Goal (end of game)
- - Support for different rooms

 REQUIRES WINDOWS
-(Yes, I will make version for Mac and Linux, it is just one line that dosent work (why _getch(), whyyy))
+(Yes, I will make version for Mac and Linux, it is just two things that dont work (why _getch() and windows escape codes, whyyy))